Hatchet (film): Legacy

 In November 2008, Anchor Bay Entertainment released a teaser poster for a sequel, Hatchet II, and Green returned to direct the film.
 Hodder returned as Victor Crowley/Mr. Crowley, with Todd returning as Reverend Zombie, and Buechler as Jack Cracker.
 New in the cast were R.A.
-Mihailoff and Danielle Harris, who took over the role of Marybeth.Hatchet II follows Marybeth as she escapes from Crowley's clutches, learns the truth about his curse, and heads back into the haunted New Orleans swamp to seek revenge for her family and to kill Crowley once and for all.
+Mihailoff and Danielle Harris, who took over the role of Marybeth.Hatchet II follows Marybeth as she escapes from Victor Crowley's clutches, learns the truth about his curse, and heads back into the haunted New Orleans swamp to seek revenge for her family and to kill Crowley once and for all.
 Green confirmed on March 29, 2010, the extension of the series to two more sequels, and has expressed interest.Hatchet III has the police finding the bodies of the first two films' victims on the island and Marybeth is the chief suspect.
 Meanwhile, a reporter bent on the belief of Victor Crowley takes a deputy and Marybeth out to prove the legend.Victor Crowley, the fourth installment, was released in August 2017.